ArenKDesai/Aren-s-Notes/OS Basics.md

 Operating system abstracts and manages hardware resources for applications.
-Provides a set of utili
+Provides a set of utilities to simplify app development.